 Miriam Schoenfield

-I am an Associate Professor of Philosophy at The University of Texas at Austin.
+I am an Associate Professor of Philosophy at The University of Texas at Austin and the Director of the Texas Prison Education Initiative.

 Most of my research involves using formal tools from probability theory to address questions about how to rationally form or revise our opinions in response to information.
 I'm particularly interested in the extent to which learning facts about our beliefs' causal history poses a skeptical challenge.